base2solutions/DevOpsHandbook/Packer/AWS/jenkins-deployment.md

      * Comment: some/comment/here
      * Type: Public Hosted Zone
      * Click Create
- * In Hosted zones, select the previously created zone > click Create Record Set
+   * In Hosted zones, select the previously created public zone > click Create Record Set
      * In Create Record Set pane, enter:
      * Name: jenkins/domain/name
+     * Value: enter the public ip of the newly created Jenkins instance
+     * Click Create
+   * Click Create Hosted Zone again and enter the following:
+     * Domain name: jenkins/domain/name
+     * Comment: some/comment/here
+     * Type: Private Hosted Zone for Amazon VPC
+     * VPC ID: choose the Amazon VPC that you want to associated with the hosted zone
+     * Click Create
+   * In Hosted zones, select the previously created private zone > click Create Record Set
+     * In Create Record Set pane, enter:
+     * Name: jenkins/domain/name
      * Value: enter the private ip of the newly created Jenkins instance
      * Click Create
+ * Public Hosted Zone will provide dns name resolution for your Jenkins when it is accessed via the internet.
+Private Hosted Zone will provide dns name resolutions for your Jenkins when it is accessed by other servers within the same Amazon VPC.

 #### Nginx
  * SSH into the newly created Jenkins instance